Apprenticeships

 There are an array of industry apprenticeships you can follow depending on your particular interest.
 Each are designed and delivered by industry specialists and partners.

-An apprenticeship is a paid job within an agency where you gain valuable skills and experiences.
-Alongside on-the-job training, you’ll spend at least 20% of your working hours completing online or classroom-based learning with a college, university or training provider.
+An apprenticeship is a paid job within an agency where you gain experiences and skills.
+Alongside on-the-job training, you’ll spend at least six hours of your working week completing online or classroom-based learning with a college, university or training provider.

 Please note that these apprenticeships are available only at companies with an English office but anyone from the UK can take up a place.